file compression benchmark

 Software settings

-Benchmarks are conducted on Windows 10 2009 64 bit using 64 bit versions of:
+Benchmarks are run on Windows 10 64 bit, using 64 bit versions of:

 Hardware settings

-System disk 512 GB PCIe NVMe SSD, NTFS filesystem
+System disk 512 GB PCIe NVMe SSD with NTFS filesystem.

 Archive formats compared in this benchmark

-• 7Z file format popular Open Source archive format introduced by 7-Zip, providing higher compression ratio than RAR, and now supported by many archive managers
+• 7Z file format popular Open Source archive format introduced by 7-Zip, providing comparable to higher compression ratio than RAR, supported by many archive managers

 • RAR file format (RarLabs RAR5 revision) proprietary archive format providing better compression that ZIP plus advanced features like error recovery; due its proprietary nature it can be written only by WinRar, and it is supported by third parts archivers only for extraction